Saad-U-Ahmed/AI-Threat-Intel-Tool/README.md

 ## What It Does

-The tool allows users to submit a threat intelligence topic.
+This tool lets users enter a threat intelligence topic and automatically researches it using open-source security information.

+It then analyzes the findings and maps observed attacker behavior to MITRE ATT&CK techniques, providing supporting evidence, confidence scores, sources, and defensive recommendations.

 Inputs: